SeekND/CaptureTheFlag/README.md

 > 1x FPV Receiver module with SPI mod (these below already have the mod but double check - google vtx spi mod or check the pictures in this repo) https://www.banggood.com/FPV-5_8G-Wireless-Audio-Video-Receiving-Module-RX5808-p-84775.html

 > !!!UPDATED!!!
-1x WS2812 8 led strip (works even better then the version before AND is available in more countries) https://www.banggood.com/CJMCU-8-Bit-WS2812-5050-RGB-LED-Driver-Development-Board-p-958214.html
+1x WS2812 8 led strip (works even better then the previous version AND is available in more countries) https://www.banggood.com/CJMCU-8-Bit-WS2812-5050-RGB-LED-Driver-Development-Board-p-958214.html

 > !!!UPDATE!!!
 You can now configure\reconfigure the whole system without going into the code.
 All you need is to add a button.